melodyyangaws/sql-based-etl/README.md

 # SQL-based ETL with Apache Spark on Amazon EKS
-This is a project developed with Python CDK for the solution SO0141 - SQL based ETL with a declarative framework.
+This is a project developed with Python CDK for the solution - SQL based ETL with a declarative framework powered by Apache Spark.

+We introduce a quality-aware design to increase data process productivity, by leveraging an open-source data framework [Arc](https://arc.tripl.ai/) for a user-centered declarative ETL solution.
+Additionally, we take considerations of the needs and expected skills from customers in data analytics, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.

 ## Prerequisites
 Python is needed in this project.
 Specifically, you will need version 3.6 or later.
 You can find information about downloading and installing Python [here](https://www.python.org/downloads/).
 Additionally you will need to have the Python package installer (pip) installed.
 See installation instructions [here](https://pypi.org/project/pip/).